How is it works#

-jtop is a power monitor that use a service and a python client library.
+jtop is a power monitor that uses a service and a Python client library.

 Like the image above, when jtop service start, load and decode the information on your board.